 Fast forward to another 30 minutes; I’m finally breathing some fresh air.
 Pukka Bar is still very much alive when we left, but you still won’t see any trace of it if you’re in the street.
 The street is empty and quiet as we walk back to our hostel.
 CJ is happily dancing on the road and telling us how many people from different countries he met.
 He surely enjoyed Pukka Bar despite that he’s showering on his sweat.

-I did enjoy too.
-It’s my first time to dance and chat with some foreigner girls.
+I did enjoy this El Nido Nightlife too.
+It was my first time dancing and chatting with some foreign girls.
 I should’ve added them on Instagram!